 You probably do as well.
-But it is surprisingly rare to find a marketing practitioner who can say, "This is how my company defines our brand, and this is how we manage and express that brand throughout our organization."
+But it is surprisingly rare to find a marketing practitioner who can say, "This is how my company defines our 'brand, and this is how we express that brand throughout our organization."

 Go to any marketing meeting, and on one side of the table you'll find people who think "brand" means "logo and color scheme."
 On the other side of that same table you'll find those who believe that "brand" exists, evolves, in the hearts and minds of the audience.

-"A brand is the sum of all feelings, thoughts and recognitions - positive and negative - that people in the target audience have about a company, a product or service."
+"A brand is the sum of all feelings, thoughts and visual memories - positive and negative - that people in the target audience have about a company, a product or service."

 Steve McNamara, AdCracker.Com.